anurag450812/notes-website/README.md

 - ✅ **Task Management**: Check off completed notes (they automatically move to the bottom)
 - 🗑️ **Easy Deletion**: Two-click deletion for individual notes, or clear all checked notes at once
 - 📂 **Custom Sections**: Create unlimited sections to organize your notes
+- ☁️ **Cloud Sync**: All notes are stored in Netlify Blobs for seamless sync across devices
-- 💾 **Auto-Save**: All notes are automatically saved to your browser's local storage
+- 💾 **Auto-Save**: All changes are automatically saved to the cloud
 - 🎨 **Premium Design**: Beautiful dark mode with glassmorphism effects
 - 📱 **Responsive**: Works perfectly on both desktop and mobile devices